Kincardine Line

 The Kincardine Line is a railway in Clackmannanshire and Fife, Scotland.
-It was originally built to serve settlements along the north shore of the Firth of Forth, between Alloa and Dunfermline.
+The line, which was opened in two stages by the North British Railway, was built to serve settlements between Alloa and Dunfermline along the north shore of the Firth of Forth.
+It was a never profitable railway; passenger services were withdrawn in 1930, goods in 1962.

-It was opened in two stages by the North British Railway: from Alloa to Kincardine in 1893, and the eastern section in 1903.
-Passenger traffic was disappointing, and closed in 1930.
-Goods traffic was poorly used as well, that is until in 1962, when a large coal-fired power station opened on the line.
-A second followed, and the entire line was re-opened in stages to bring in coal for the power station requirements.
-The power stations were decommissioned in 2016, bringing heavy mineral traffic to an end.
-There is a possibility of re-opening to passenger trains on the route.
+In 1952, work began on the construction Kincardine power station this led to the reopening of the eastern end of the line.
+This was followed by Longannet power station in 1962.
+Fuel for both coal-fired power stations was brought in using the Kincardine Line.
+In 2016, Longannet was decommissioned bringing heavy mineral traffic to an end.
+A review has now been undertaken to consider re-opening the line to passenger services on the route.

-First railways
+Background

 During the promotion of railways in 1845 that resulted in the major expansion of the Scottish railway network, the Scottish Central Railway was authorised to build from Castlecary, on the Edinburgh and Glasgow Railway, to Perth through Stirling.
 On the eastern side, the Edinburgh and Northern Railway was authorised to build from Burntisland to Perth and Tayport, for Dundee.
 The Edinburgh and Northern also obtained permission to build a branch line from Thornton to Dunfermline.

 The following year, 1846, saw the authorisation of the Stirling and Dunfermline Railway, running through Alloa.
 All these lines were substantially complete by 1849.
-The Stirling and Dunfermline Railway had a Clackmannan station and a Kincardine station, but both those places were some considerable distance from the railway.
-The attraction of Dunfermline as a railway objective was the mineral resources, especially coal in the Dunfermline coalfield.

-Early proposals

-Kincardine had long had importance as a ferry crossing of the Forth, and in 1888 the North British Railway proposed a line connecting a junction near Clackmannan station with Kincardine, as well as acquisition of the ferry.
-However this was a low priority for the NBR at that time, and the idea came to nothing.

-Alloa to Kincardine
+Although there were stations at Clackmannan Road and Kincardine, they were not in ideal locations.
+The attraction of Dunfermline railways were the considerable number of coalfields in the area.

+Proposal

 By 1865, both the Edinburgh and Northern Railway and the Stirling and Dunfermline Railway had become part of the North British Railway, while the Scottish Central Railway had become a part of the rival Caledonian Railway.
 The Caledonian had a dense network of railways in central Scotland, and continually hoped to reach the east coast ports and the rich Fife coalfield.
 The North British Railway responded by promoting its own lines serving the areas thought to be of interest to the Caledonian, so as to be able to demonstrate to Parliament that they were adequately serving the districts.

-Kirkcaldy was known to be a Caledonian objective, and the North British obtained authorisation to build a line from near Alloa to Kilbagie and Kincardine.
-The line was opened on 18 December 1893.
+In 1888 the North British Railway proposed a line connecting a junction near Clackmannan station with Kincardine because it had a ferry service of the Firth of Forth, which NBR planned to also acquire.
+However this stayed a low priority for the NBR and the idea came to nothing.